heartofclojure/cfp-app/README.md

 - Make the SMTP host configurable.
 Not submitted upstream since it seems hard-coding SendGrid was a deliberate choice.
 - Prevent OAuth login from redirecting to referrer, this was causing logins through Twitter to be redirected back to Twitter after authentication.
 - Change the default title from "CFPApp" to "Heart of Clojure - Call for Proposals"
+- Add an extra checkbox for the speaker, where they accept the code of conduct
+- Make various styling changes to be in line with the Heart of Clojure branding
+- Prevent the "accept invitation" popup (alert) from disappearing automatically

 ## Overview